pyconau/2020-website/data/Page/conduct.md

 ---
-title: Safety
+title: Conduct
 order: 999 # always rightmost link
 ---

-# Safety and code of conduct
+# Code of conduct

 All attendees of PyCon Australia 2020 will be asked to agree to be bound by a code of conduct as a condition of attendance.